Site Article Synopses and Relevance

 center of mass.

-Relevance: Indicates that Galaxies are electrical structures.
+Relevance: Indicates that Galaxies primarily are electrical

 Synopsis: Article showing that stars in a

 cluster do not revolve around a center and are held in place by electrical

 Relevance: Indicates that Globular Clusters are stable static electrical

 Synopsis: Article showing that the Big Bang is